rcpch/digital-growth-charts-server/README.md

 ### How the LMS method is used

-1. Look up in the LMS table for the relevant measurement (height or weight etc) the age-sex-specific values of L, M and S for the child, using either linear or cubic interpolation to get the exact age.
+1. Look up in the LMS table for the relevant measurement (height or weight etc) the age-sex-specific values of L, M and S for the child, using cubic interpolation to get the exact age.
 2. To obtain the z-score, plug the LMS values with the child's measurement into the formula:
     > ![formula](https://latex.codecogs.com/svg.latex?\=z={[(Measurement / M)-1] \over L S})
 3. The algorithm for the reverse process, from z-score or centile back to measurement, is as follows: